-The GEBCO_08 Grid is now available as a Web Map Service (WMS), a means of accessing geo-referenced map images over the internet.
+The GEBCO grid is available as a Web Map Service (WMS), a means of accessing geo-referenced map images over the internet.
 These maps can be viewed in a web browser or Geographic Information System (GIS) and incorporated in your own web application.

-To access the WMS, enter the following address into your WMS client
+To access the GEBCO WMS, enter the following address into your WMS client:

 This request returns a map.
-Using the information given in the GetCapabilities request, the user can specify parameters such as the geographic extent of the map and the size of the returned image.
-The following is an example GetMap request that returns an image of the bathymetry of the North Atlantic Ocean area from the GEBCO_08 Grid.
+Using the information given in the GetCapabilities request, the user can specify parameters such as the required layer, the geographic extent of the map and the size of the returned image.

-WMS are designed to allow imagery to be shared over the internet, i.e. within your own application or software package you can access a map that is hosted on a remote server.
-This helps with 'mashup', allowing users to compare and contrast data from a number of sources without having to physically hold the data on their own computers.
+WMS are designed to allow imagery to be shared over the internet, i.e. within your own application or software package you can access a map hosted on a remote server.

 Please note that the quality of the viewed image may depend on how the software package interprets the WMS.

-The GEBCO WMS is largely based on the GEBCO_08 Grid, a global bathymetric grid at 30 arc-second intervals.
+The GEBCO WMS is largely based on the latest GEBCO Grid.
 The grid is based on a database of ship-track soundings with interpolation between soundings guided by satellite-derived gravity data.
 However, in regions where they improve on the existing grid, data sets generated by other methods are included.

 If imagery from the WMS is included in web sites, reports and digital and printed imagery then we request that the source of the data set is acknowledged and be of the form

-This WMS has been developed and made available, on behalf of GEBCO, by the British Oceanographic Data Centre (BODC).
+GEBCO's WMS have been developed and made available, on behalf of GEBCO, by the British Oceanographic Data Centre (BODC).